CDRT/mk_docs/docs/ref/bios/settings/thinkpad/network.md

 Scan Anyway
 :  Possible options:

-    1. **On** - the network will be scanned when it does not broadcast its name.
+    1. **On** – The network will be scanned when it does not broadcast its name.
 Default.
-    2. Off - the network will not be scanned when it does not broadcast its name.
+    2. Off – The network will not be scanned when it does not broadcast its name.

     Visible only for a network with security WPA2-Enterprise.